devopsexpertlearning/stop-start-ec2-instance-automatically/README.md

-# start/stop ec2 instance from UI (Below are Steps to set up UI)
+# Start/Stop EC2 Instance From UI (Below are steps to setup UI)

 This repository provides a solution to automatically stop an AWS EC2 instance when it is idle, and start it again when required by using UI.